 One of my first jobs was as a telemarketer for a telecom provider.
 It was basically cold-calling people all day, trying to sell them mobile contracts

-I picked things up quickly and became the top performing salesperson on the floor.
-In my first month, I made at least five sales a day, which was more than double of what others sold.
+I picked things up quickly and became the top-performing salesperson on the floor.
+In my first month, I made at least five sales a day, which was more than double what others sold.

 People praised me big time.
 It also got to my head big time.
 By my fourth month, I got into a big slump.
 During one stretch, I didn’t sell anything for almost two weeks.

 I went from top to bottom in a short time.
 Why?
 The praise that I received cultivated my ego.

 When I started, I was open to criticism, I learned relentlessly and listened to everyone.

 But after I received praise from managers and coworkers, I stopped doing all of those things.
 Unknowingly, my ego became bigger, and I started to listen to it.

 I quit after six months, frustrated, as a loser.
 Granted, I just started college, and I was 18 years old — but it wasn’t something that I wanted to experience again.

 “How do you stop letting your ego get to your head?”

 The answer is perspective.
 There are always people who are better than you.
 Plus, if you’re successful, you might be just lucky.